Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Feeling Depressed, Anxious or Struggling with Mental Health Illness?
 Get Safe Comfortable Mental Health Dual Diagnosis High-Quality Therapy From Counselors That Care.
 Begin Your Recovery Now.

-- Beta-Blockers: Beta-blockers are a common medication for people with high blood pressure and heart conditions.
-However, doctors may prescribe them off-label for anxiety in certain situations.
-Beta-blockers reduce the effects of norepinephrine, meaning that they can relieve some of the physical symptoms of anxiety.
+• Beta-Blockers: People with heart problems and excessive blood pressure frequently take beta-blockers as medication.
+However, in some circumstances, doctors may prescribe them outside the approved label for anxiety.
+Beta-blockers lessen the effects of norepinephrine, which means they help ease some of the physical signs of anxiety.
 Examples of beta-blockers include atenolol (Tenormin) and propranolol (Inderal).

-- Buspirone: These medications for anxiety and depression may treat short- or long-term anxiety symptoms.
-Buspirone (BuSpar) works much more slowly than benzodiazepines and may not treat all types of anxiety disorders, but it causes fewer side effects and has a lower risk of dependency.
+• Buspirone: These anti-anxiety and anti-depressant drugs may help with both short-term and long-term anxiety problems.
+Although buspirone (BuSpar) has a much slower rate of action than benzodiazepines and may not be able to treat all forms of anxiety disorders, it has less negative side effects and a reduced risk of addiction.

 Side Effects of Common Medications for Anxiety and Depression